I know what you’re thinking. You’re thinking I’ve lost the plot.

 That’s not a problem!
 Again, this offer is simply a gesture to show your good intent.
 It’s not an offer intended to emasculate him.

-Like many things in life, it’s how you do it.
+Like many things in life, it’s about how you do it.

 I’m definitely not suggesting that you grow a pair, wear the pants, and take full charge of paying the bill.